 Asset protection is essential for everyone, and it should begin as soon as you start to acquire assets.
 It is a very personalized process which requires you to understand your biggest risk factors and identify ways to protect your wealth.
 It is something that you should do with help from an experienced attorney who understands the legal tools you can use for asset protection.
 To find out more, contact Parman & Easterday, PLLC today.

-Our legal team helps clients in Oklahoma, Kansas and Missouri to create personalized plans to secure their wealth.
+Our legal team helps clients in Oklahoma and Missouri to create personalized plans to secure their wealth.
 We have also prepared an asset protection worksheet you can use to get started on the process of keeping your nest egg safe.
 Take advantage of the worksheet below to start the asset protection process, but do not take a chance on trying to secure your wealth without the right legal help from a knowledgeable professional.